fablab-bergamo/Fab-O-matic/README.md

 - To use hostname for MQTT server, mDNS is used by the Arduino stack built over ESP-IDF 4.4.
 When Arduino core for ESP will move to ESP-IDF 5.0+ an additional dependency to mDNS will be needed as mDNS is now an independent component.

-## TESTING
+## TEST Suite

 - A set a test scripts based on Platformio+Unity is included in the project.
-- Currently, the only way to run the tests is to use real hardware (esp32-s3) with Platform.io command
+- There are two ways to run the tests:
+  -  Use real hardware connected over USB with Platform.io command

 ```shell
 pio test --environment esp32-s3
 ```
+  - Use Wokwi-CLI with test images built by Platform.io.
+It requires a wokwi access token (free as per Jan 2024).
+The Github action "tests.yml" uses this mechanism.

-## DEMO - Testing in the browser
+## DEMO - view it in the browser

 - Download latest <code>esp32-wokwi.zip</code> file from Github Actions / platformio.yml / Artifacts
 - Extract <code>esp32-wokwi.bin</code> file from artifact ZIP